Openmesh-Network/core-resource-aggregation-poc/README.md

-# Xnode Resource Aggregation Layer Proof-of-Concept (PoC)
+# Resource Aggregation Layer Proof of Concept

 A proof-of-concept and testbed for future RAL project.